KhangPham0/SABRE_gain_matcher/README.md

 This is useful if you want to recalibrate a single detector or if you want to manually control the calibration process.

-### Running the Concurrent Calibration Script
+### Running the Concurrent Calibration Script (Linux Only)

-For convenience, you can calibrate all five detectors concurrently with a single command using a bash script.
+For convenience, you can calibrate all five detectors concurrently with a single command using a bash script. **Please note that this script currently only supports Linux systems due to its reliance on `gnome-terminal` for concurrent executions.
+Please ensure `gnome-terminal` is available on your Linux machine.**

-To calibrate all detectors concurrently, use the following command:
+To calibrate all detectors concurrently on a Linux system, use the following command:

 `./gainMatchAllDetectorsConcurrently.sh <run_number>`